flpfar/bookstore-cms/README.md

 ### Milestone 3
 In this milestone, i connected the Remove_Book action to the redux store.
-I implemented, redux actions to handle creating new book and removing books from the application.
+I implemented redux actions to handle creating new book and removing books from the application.
 Remove Book button is now displayed next to each book row in the BooksList component.

+### Milestone 4
+In this milestone, I implemented the following;
+- Created CHANGE_FILTER action
+- Implemented the filter reducer
+- Implemented the CategoryFilter component
+- Implemented processes to keep the filter value in the redux store.

 ## Preview